It was the final school period of the day, and to think Nevil had come so close this time!

 All he wanted was to make it through a school day without being roped into some or other overhyped, existential crisis that threatened the livelihood of himself and the apparent existence of the universe.
 But, as his luck had it, this countryside quack-hive was stuffed to the brim with some of the most interesting characters he’d seen in his life.
 And as a result, there was never a dull moment.

-Yet, even for all that was counted against them, the school’s teachers -slightly off as they were – kept themselves proud and sincere in their constant efforts of damage-control and upholding a standard.
+Yet, even with all that was counted against them, the school’s teachers— slightly off as they were—kept themselves proud and sincere in their constant efforts at damage control and upholding a standard.

 But of course, only minutes before the day ended, his name had been called by their teacher, as if it were a summons to the underworld.